 When school staff suspect that a student may be under the influence of alcohol and/or drugs, the school nurse or a school administrator will assess the student to determine whether there are reasonable grounds for suspecting the student is under the influence of alcohol and/or drugs.
 If reasonable grounds exist to suspect the student may be under the influence of alcohol or drugs, the student will be asked to submit to an alcohol breathalyzer test and/or an 8-panel drug screen at an approved facility immediately upon leaving school.
 Any student refusing to take the test and is otherwise believed to be under the influence will be subjected to the same penalties.
 Students found to be under the influence will receive a suspension up to and including ten days, along with removal from Career Center programs and/or possible expulsion from school and notification of authorities.
-Any student refusing to take the test and is otherwise believed to be under the influence will be subjected to the same penalties.
+Any student refusing to take the test and is otherwise believed to be under the influence will be subjected to be under the influence of authorities.
+Any student refusing to take the test and is otherwise believed.

 For purposes of this policy, the term "possession" includes having control, custody, or care, currently or in the past, of any object or substance, regardless of whether or not the item is (a) on the student's person, or (b) contained in another item belonging to, or under the control of, the student, such as in the student's clothing, backpack, automobile, or (c) in the school's student locker, desk, or other school property, or (d) any location on school property or at a school-sponsored event.
 Being under the influence of a controlled substance, for the purposes of this policy, shall be considered as the student being in "possession".
-Students may be authorized to be administered a medical cannabis infuse product under Ashley's Law.
+Students may be authorized to be administered a medical cannabis infused product under Ashley's Law.